 Annapurna Base Camp Trek Itinerary: 14 Days Itinerary

-Annapurna Base Camp Trek is Nepal’s second most famous trekking destination after Everest Base Camp Trek.
+If you consider popularity, Annapurna Base Camp Trek is Nepal’s second most popular trek after Everest Base Camp Trek, but in terms of beauty, it is the first.
 Annapurna Base Camp Trek takes you to the lap of the world’s tenth-highest mountain, Annapurna I (8091m).
 The lifetime experience of rich biodiversity, beautiful villages enriched with diverse cultures and religions, varied landscapes, and many more.

 To get the best trekking experiences, the Annapurna Base Camp Trek is recommended during the spring.
 The vegetation is full blossom, and the weather and temperature are perfect for trekking.
-However, this trek is doable at any time of the year except during the monsoons (July-August).
+However, the Annapurna base camp trek is doable at any time of the year except during the monsoons (July-August).

 For more details, please read our blog on “Best Time for Annapurna Base Camp Trek.”

-- Trekking to the heart of the Annapurna Region, accompanied by ranges of 7000-8000m
+• Trekking to the heart of the Annapurna Sanctuary, accompanied by ranges of 7000-8000m

-- Experience the diverse cultures and lifestyles of Nepalese ethnic groups such as Gurung and Magar.
+• Experience the diverse cultures and lifestyles of Nepalese ethnic groups in Magar and Gurung Village

 Annapurna Base Camp Trek Itinerary (Outline)